A little more about myself

 I give everything I have to lead my team by example, so when someone deliberately throws a spanner in the works, I am immediately on a mission to turn the situation around; however, I also realised that you have to be smart about it.

-One of my favourites quotes to outline the fact you have to be strategic and cautious when you navigate the corporate world: be smart, not vicious or greedy, as you’ll pay for it at the end.
+One of my favourite quotes outlines the fact you have to be strategic and cautious when you navigate the corporate world: be smart, not vicious or greedy, as you’ll pay for it in the end.

 For me, the political game has always been obvious; however, I realised my clients are not always aware of this vicious ‘game’.
 They cannot see there’s a different story running parallel.
 Or when they do: they have no idea how to play or what the rules are.